OfficeDev/office-docs/Ignite18/HOL3010-outlook-add-in-lab/Lab.md

 1. If the **Make Office work smarter for you** dialog appears, select **No** and then choose **Accept**.

 1. When Outlook opens, you'll see a **PRODUCT NOTICE** banner below the ribbon that indicates "Most of the features of Outlook have been disabled because it hasn't been activated."
+You can ignore this warning.

 1. Close Outlook and then restart Outlook.
 The **PRODUCT NOTICE** banner should not be displayed after you've restarted Outlook.